dannyjgibson/pitkin/sdf/5.0/software-requirements-specification.md

 The remainder of this document is as follows.
 Section 5.2 contains Pitkin's functional requirements, with each subsection being a single functional requirement described in detail.
 Section 5.3 contains Pitkin's performance requirements, with a performance requirement described in detail in each subsection.
 Section 5.4 contains Pitkin's Environment Requirements, with subsextion 5.4.1 describing the Development Environment Requirements and 5.4.2 describing the Execution Environment Requirements.

 ## 5.2 Functional Requirements
+	The Functional Requirements of Pitkin desribe the basic functionality provided by the four subsystems of the web-app.
+Without specifying the performance/appearance of the functionality, a user should be able to "check off" the Functional Requirements listed here as they use the app.
 	5.2.1 Chat
 		5.2.1.1 Chatrooms shall have unique room IDs that can be shared 5.2.1.2 Chatroom users shall be able to change their handle.